-The free ones include the traditional weekend night concerts in the Domain.
-In 2017 they are:
+The free ones include the traditional weekend night concerts under the stars.
+In 2018 they are:

-The festival is dedicated to circus, with Parramatta becoming the circus city for 10 days between 12 and 22 of January.
+The festival is dedicated to circus, with Parramatta becoming the circus city between 2 and 28 of January.
 Workshops, talks, trapeze demonstrations, films will delight audiences of all ages.